 Aiming to set themselves apart from every other jam-band to emerge from the hippy depths of Vermont, Cotter Ellis (drums), Matt Dolliver (keys/sax), Joe Agnello (guitar) and Jack Vignone (bass) tapped into their truly zany nature, showing off their musical chops and refreshing individuality.
 It was their tasty covers of Frank Zappa’s “Son of Orange County” >”Trouble Every Day” that found all patrons swiveled in their barstools and cheering on foot, asking their neighbors what band was playing.

-Ready to bring the high-energy festivities to the stage, birthday boys Matt Richards (keys) and Greg Marek (drums) along with Joe David (guitar) and James Woods (bass) brought their “Widespread’s Dead” covers to their NY fans.
+Ready to bring the high-energy festivities to the stage, birthday boy Matt Richards (keys) along with Joe David (guitar) and James Woods (bass) brought their “Widespread’s Dead” covers to their NY fans.
 Their latest tour boasts an assortment of tracks from the well-loved artists Widespread Panic and Grateful Dead, with Formula 5 originals interwoven throughout the set.

 Richards kicked off the night manning the mic for F5’s own “Bird Song” before tossing in an array of anticipated covers.
 Although Grateful Dead cover bands certainly aren’t lacking, you can’t help but smile and sing along whenever a Dead tune begins.
 Once Davis sang the opening notes of the Dead’s “Tennessee Jed,” there was nothing left for anyone to do but smile, smile, smile.
 Widespread Panic’s “Coconuts” acted as the fan-favorite pinnacle of the night as it was sandwiched between “Tennessee Jed” and a soothing take on “Terrapin Station.”